Project · Architecture Note · 2025–2026

 // motivation

-LLMs are reasonably good at single-step coding tasks.
-The harder problem is multi-step pipelines — ingest data, apply transformations, persist to a database, export an artifact.
+LLMs can handle many single-step coding tasks.
+The less stable case is multi-step pipelines: ingest data, apply transformations, persist to a database, and export an artifact.
 In these settings, free-form code generation has a characteristic failure mode: errors accumulate across steps.
 A hallucinated import in step two propagates through steps three and four.
 A mismatched column name introduced at ingestion causes silent failures at query time.
 Each step may look locally correct while the composed pipeline fails.

 // architecture